montanezjorge/InvokerInfrastructure/README.md

 # InvokerInfrastructure
-Pedagogical C# framework, akin to functional programming.
+C# framework, akin to functional programming.
 It provides a way of bulding a program as a tree of tasks.

-As an example, what follows is the specification of the encrypt operation of the AES algorithm in this framework:
+As an example, what follows is the specification of the encrypt operation of the AES-CBC algorithm in this framework:

 ```
 var encryptionConfiguration =